rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

    This is critical to inform you of;
    Backup/Restore success/failure, to receive recovery bootstrap files, tape-change instructions etc.
-2. Ensure SSH access to the Rockstor server (default as 'root' user).
+2. Ensure SSH access to the Rockstor server: default for 'root' user.
-   Ideally required to ease retrieval of the exported client configuration.
+   Ideally required to ease client configuration via the :ref:`bareos_retrieve_client_config` procedure.
-   During more recent Rockstor TW/SR based installer, there is a SSH key enrolment process.
+   During more recent Rockstor TW/SR based installer, there is a recommended :ref:`ssh_key_enrollment` process.

 .. _bareos_usergroup: